netj/3x/docs/tutorial/README.md

 ```

-More usage related to 3X targets can be accessed via the following command:
+More usage related to <span class="sans-serif">3X</span> targets can be accessed via the following command:

 ```bash
 3x target -h